 You have one of the following:

 You have Raynaud's phenomenon with one of the following:

-You have recurrent symptoms of systemic scleroderma that cause significant interference with either your day-to-day activities, your social functioning, or your ability to finish tasks in a normal amount of time, with at least two of the following:
+You have "repeated manifestations" (recurrent symptoms) of systemic scleroderma that cause significant interference with either your day-to-day activities, your social functioning, or your ability to finish tasks in a normal amount of time, with at least two of the following:

-If you have developed scleroderma across the joints in your hands, your fine motor movement would be significantly diminished.
-Under these circumstances, your RFC would state that you are limited in your ability to perform jobs where you are required to use fingers to type or write, or perhaps to sort objects.
-Most secretarial and many assembly line or sorting jobs would be eliminated from the jobs that you could do.
+Here's another example.
+If you have developed scleroderma across the joints in your hands, your fine motor movement is probably significantly diminished.
+Your RFC might state that you're limited in your ability to perform jobs that require you to use your fingers on a frequent basis to sort objects or work with small parts, or perhaps to type or write.
+Most secretarial and many assembly line or sorting jobs would be eliminated from the available jobs that you could do.

-The more types of limitations your medical records show (it's important for your doctor to record these limitations in your medical record), the fewer jobs you can do.
+The more types of limitations your medical records show, the fewer jobs you can do.
+That's why it's important for your doctor to record these limitations in your medical record.
 If you have enough limitations, the SSA will have to find that there are no jobs you can do.
-As part of assessing what work you can do, the SSA will consider your prior job skills, education, and age.
+As part of figuring out what work you can do, the SSA will consider your prior job skills, education, and age.
 For more information on this assessment, see our section on how the SSA decides if you can work.

-In addition, to qualify for disability you cannot earn more than $1,170 per month from working.
-Also, your scleroderma must prevent you from being able to earn this amount for at least 12 months.
+To qualify for disability benefits, you can't earn more than about $1,500 per month from working.
+Also, your scleroderma must prevent you from being able to earn this amount for at least 12 months to meet Social Security's durational requirement.
 In addition, you have to meet the financial and legal criteria for either SSDI (Social Security disability) or SSI (Supplemental Security Income).